Electron tomography: Atomic Electron Tomography (AET)

 Atomic level resolution in 3D electron tomography reconstructions has been demonstrated.
+With the aid of computational ptychography, identification and precise 3D coordinates of every single atom in tiny objects have been imaged, clearly depicting molecular structures at large and small scales.
 Reconstructions of crystal defects such as stacking faults, grain boundaries, dislocations, and twinning in structures have been achieved.
 This method is relevant to the physical sciences, where cryo-EM techniques cannot always be used to locate the coordinates of individual atoms in disordered materials.
 AET reconstructions are achieved using the combination of an ADF-STEM tomographic tilt series and iterative algorithms for reconstruction.
 Currently, algorithms such as the real-space algebraic reconstruction technique (ART) and the fast Fourier transform equal slope tomography (EST) are used to address issues such as image noise, sample drift, and limited data.
 ADF-STEM tomography has recently been used to directly visualize the atomic structure of screw dislocations in nanoparticles.

 AET has also been used to find the 3D coordinates of 3,769 atoms in a tungsten needle with 19 pm precision and 20,000 atoms in a multiply twinned palladium nanoparticle.
 The combination of AET with electron energy loss spectroscopy (EELS) allows for investigation of electronic states in addition to 3D reconstruction.
 Challenges to atomic level resolution from electron tomography include the need for better reconstruction algorithms and increased precision of tilt angle required to image defects in non-crystalline samples.